rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-Next we define function `sumFields` but its definition is little
+Next, we define function `sumFields` but its definition is little
-different that normal one
+different than a normal one

 ```go
 func (a A) sumFields(k int) int {